Faazil/100-days-of-devops/challenges/week-12/day-81.md

     a.
 The Deploy stage should deploy the code from web repository under `/var/www/html` on the Storage Server, as this location is already mounted to the document root `/var/www/html` of all app servers.

     b.
 The Test stage should just test if the app is working fine and website is accessible.
 Its up to you how you design this stage to test it out, you can simply add a curl command as well to run a curl against the LBR URL (`http://stlb01:8091`) to see if the website is working or not.
-Make sure this stage fails in case the website/app is not working or if the Deploy stage fails.
+Ensure this stage fails in case the website/app is not working or if the Deploy stage fails.

 Click on the App button on the top bar to see the latest changes you deployed.
 Please make sure the required content is loading on the main URL `http://stlb01:8091` i.e there should not be a sub-directory like `http://stlb01:8091/web` etc.